emoon/minifb/README.md

 The DOS backend cannot support multi-window applications, so the examples `multiple_windows.c` and `hidpi.c` do not run correctly.

 It also does not tell extended (`E0`-prefixed) scancodes apart from their base ones: the keypad and cursor-block keys that share a scancode report the same `mfb_key`, and right Ctrl and Alt report as the left ones.

-Extended Up/Down are the exception: they arrive as mouse wheel events, because some DOS mouse drivers emulate the wheel that way.
+Some DOS mouse drivers emulate a wheel by injecting extended Up/Down keys.
+Reading those as scroll costs the arrow keys, which send the same scancodes, so it is off by default.
+Define `MINIFB_DOS_WHEEL_FROM_ARROW_KEYS` when building MiniFB to turn it on.

 The `dos` example target (`examples/dos/debug_dos.c`) is a GDB-stub debugging sample.
 In a `Debug` build it calls `gdb_start()` and waits for a debugger connection.
 If you want a regular visual test, run `noise` or `input_events` instead.